 - Any attempts made by the Parties to resolve a dispute pursuant to this clause are without prejudice to other rights or entitlements of the Parties under this Agreement, by law or in equity.

 - The Company and the Client agree that the Company’s liability for the Services provided via the Site and the Software is governed solely by Consumer Law to the extent applicable, and this Agreement.

 - You acknowledge that whilst the Company will take reasonable steps to ensure that the Software will be fit for the purposes as advertised, the Company gives no guarantees that:

 - the Software will work in each of your desired use case scenarios; and

 - the Software can be used on every operating system, as it is impossible to test each variant.

-- The Software uses third party hosting services which are provided without any sort of warranties, and the Company cannot ensure that these third party hosting services are provided free of defect or without interruption.
+- The Software uses third party hosting services, and the Company cannot warrant that these third party hosting services are provided free of defect or without interruption.